EnviroDIY/ModularSensors/README.md

 MaximDS18 ds18(OneWireAddress, powerPin, dataPin);
 ```

-_If you only have one sensor attached on your OneWire Bus_, you can use this constructor to save yourself the trouble of finding the address:
+_If and only you have exactly one sensor attached on your OneWire pin or bus_, you can use this constructor to save yourself the trouble of finding the address:

 ```cpp
 #include <MaximDS18.h>